MegaBitmap/NPSL/README.md

 Set the middle number, subnet mask, to `255.255.255.0`
 The third IP address or default gateway, must match the default gateway of the router or switch.
 Most likely it will be `192.168.0.1` or `192.168.1.1`
-The finished settings should be formated like this: (example IP adress)
+The finished settings should be formatted like this: (example IP address)
 ```
 192.168.1.147 255.255.255.0 192.168.1.1
 # EXTRACNF = mc0:extra.cnf;